If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for 3-4 days (but take into account how old was the chicken you used!).
-Give the salad a good mix before serving it.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days (but consider how old the chicken you used was).
+Stir it again before serving it.
+I don't recommend freezing this salad.

 More Chicken Salad Recipes